bitkeeper/zif.sedna/src/zif/sedna/README.txt

         $ se_sm test

-Change these if necessary to match your system.
+Change the following parameters if necessary to match your system.
-On \*nix you can also $ tailf [sedna-directory]/data/event.log to monitor what the Sedna server is doing.
+On \*nix you can $ tailf [sedna-directory]/data/event.log to monitor what the Sedna server is doing.

     >>> login = 'SYSTEM'
     >>> passwd = 'MANAGER'